Riot Police Unit

 Riot Police Unit (機動隊, Kidō-tai) are the rapid reaction forces of Japanese prefectural police.
 These units are not only riot police, but a type of emergency service unit to maintain public order against large civil disorder, disaster response, or other emergency situations as the key units of Japanese law enforcement for crisis management.
-They are operated by prefectural police headquarters (PPH) under the supervision of the Security Bureau of the National Police Agency.
+They are operated by prefectural police headquarters (PPH) under the supervision of the Security Bureau of the National Police Agency (NPA).

 Background

 Before World War II, the Tokyo Metropolitan Police Department (TMPD) established the Emergency Service Unit (特別警備隊, Tokubetsu-keibi-tai).
 During the war, as air raids on Japan intensified and civilian casualties increased, the TMPD ESU was enhanced for relief missions and renamed as the Security Unit (警備隊, Keibi-tai).
 At the same time, it was decided to set up similar units in other prefectures with major cities.
 However, in 1946, the Security Units were disbanded as part of police reforms enacted by the Supreme Commander for the Allied Powers under the occupation.

 Shortly after the TMPD ESU was disbanded, the Guard Section (防護課, Bougo-ka) was created for the same role.
 In 1948, this unit was reinforced to the Police Reserve Units (予備隊, Yobi-tai).
 In addition, similar but smaller-scale riot squads were created in several other prefectures to deal with post-war turmoil.
 In 1952, under the direction of the National Rural Police Headquarters (国家地方警察本部, Kokka-chihō-keisatsu Honbu), the Riot Police Units were created with 20 prefectures with large cities.
 In 1957, the TMPD Reserve Units were renamed the Riot Police Unit.
 By 1962, all PPHs had the same kind of units.